Back to all guides

 How do you balance automation with human agent quality?

-Use automation for conversations AI can resolve fully, from simple account lookups to moderately complex troubleshooting and billing inquiries, and keep human agents focused on cases that need empathy or judgment.
-Cresta's Automation Discovery analyzes real conversation data to identify which topics are good automation candidates.
-When AI agents hand off to human agents, full context transfer prevents customers from having to repeat themselves.
+Use automation for conversations AI can resolve fully and keep human agents focused on cases needing empathy or judgment.
+Cresta's Automation Discovery analyzes real conversation data to identify good candidates.
+When AI agents hand off, full context transfer prevents customers from repeating themselves.

 How quickly can a contact center expect to see efficiency improvements?

-Knowledge management improvements and real-time coaching can show results within weeks because they affect every conversation immediately.
-Automation deployments typically show meaningful deflection gains within the first few months.
-Workforce optimization and analytics-driven coaching compound over quarters as the system learns from more data.
+Knowledge delivery and real-time coaching can show results within months.
+Automation typically shows gains within the first few months.
+Workforce optimization and analytics-driven coaching compound over quarters.
+Starting with analytics visibility provides the fastest foundation.

 Why does traditional quality management miss so much?

-Traditional QM programs typically sample only 1 to 2% of conversations through manual review.
-The data from that small sample is subject to sampling bias and often does not reflect reality, which makes coaching based on those reviews feel arbitrary.
-AI-powered scoring that covers 100% of conversations eliminates these gaps.
+Traditional QM samples only a small percentage of conversations through manual review.
+That small sample is subject to bias and often doesn't reflect reality.
+AI-powered scoring covering 100% of conversations produces scorecards based on behaviors linked to outcomes.

 Can you reduce cost per contact without hurting customer satisfaction?